whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 [GADM](https://gadm.org/)                       | 2009 | CC-BY-NC | 0.4M | 0.0M | 0.0M  | ❌ | ☑️ | ❌ | ✅ 0.4M          | ❌       | ❌
 [All The Places](https://www.alltheplaces.xyz/) | 2017 | CC-0     | 0.0M | 0.0M | 2.5M  | ☑️  | ❌ | ❌ | ❌              | ❌       | ☑️

 _`*` WARNING: geoBoundaries contains multiple sources, many of which are ODbL and some of which are CC-BY.
-Use discretion!_
+Discretion is advised!_
 _DISCLAIMER: The above table represents a good faith effort to compare open gazetteer projects with nominally CC-BY and more permissive licenses in May 2023.
 Each project has its own motivations, use cases, and update frequencies.
 Major respect for everyone involved (and to [OpenStreetMap](https://www.openstreetmap.org/) and their ODbL effort)._